 Unity was made in C++, however, its users code in C#.
-It was probably a smart marketing tactic because C# is more liked than C++ by far.
-And its also now one of main reasons why gamedevs love this engine so much.
+This decision was probably made having marketing in mind, because C# is generally more liked than C++.
+C# support is one of main reasons why game developers love Unity so much.

 All of these engines are mainstream as in they became popular and gathered huge user-base.
-And they all have one good thing or two about them.
-However, they are nowhere near #1.
+That’s because they all have one good thing or two about them.
+However, they are nowhere near the quality that Unity offers.

 Unity is much closer to the winner position.
 Only serious competitor to Unity as of now is Unreal Engine but the majority of gamedevs still prefer Unity.

 And UI is also similar.
-Two more reasons why Unity is perfect for beginners is because it’s “kind of” free, and there’s ton of tutorials, advice, solutions and assets for it available in internet.
-That’s why its best engine for beginners or one of best.
+There are two more reasons why Unity is good choice for beginners.
+First reason being its price – although Unity is not free, you’re free to use it with no cost till you start selling your game.
+The second reason is that there’s ton of tutorials, advice, solutions and assets for it available in internet.
+That’s why it’s perfect choice for beginners.

-Unity isn’t cross-platform in Java sense as in you can’t compile game once, and send that executable to every platform and it will magically work.
+Unity isn’t cross-platform in Java sense as in you can’t compile game once, and send that executable to every platform where it will magically work.

-However Unity is in fact cross platform, as it supports ton of platforms such as Windows, Mac, OS, Android, PS & XBox – the difference is that you have to compile the game few times, once for every targeted platforms.
+However Unity is in fact cross-platform, as it supports ton of platforms such as Windows, Mac, Android, Linux, PS & XBox – the difference is that you have to compile the game few times, once for every targeted platform.

 It’s not really an issue.
 Java’s “compile once, run anywhere” is very effective marketing slogan but it’s not worth the struggle with this language.
-It’s much better to have a bearable language like C# and just compile the game few times.
-Which makes Unity perfect.
+It’s much better to use an enjoyable language like C# and just compile the game few times.

 Is It Multi-Threaded?

-Yes, it is multi-threaded.
+Yes, Unity is multi-threaded.
 It can be also single-threaded, depending on your code.
 By default one thread runs.
 If you want to make it multi-threaded it can be done via C# Job System.

 Unity is great engine for 2D and 3D games, beginners and professionals.
-Here’s what you learned in this post:
+Here’s what you’ve learned in this post:

 - Unity is 2D, 3D cross-platform video game engine that supports export to all major platforms.